ionic-team/ionic-docs/src/translate/cli/live-update-configure.readme.md

-This command overrides configuration for the Appflow Live Update plugin (`cordova-plugin-ionic`) in Capacitor projects.
+This command overrides configuration for the Ionic Live Updates plugin (`cordova-plugin-ionic`) in Capacitor projects.

 For Capacitor projects, if the plugin is already installed, it overrides the configuration variables in the native projects.